 5) Finally, the system should be pleasant to use so that users are subjectively satisfied when they use it, in other words, they like it.”

-As stated in the definition of Universal Design, (see previous blog post and above) UD is intended to be usable to the greatest number of people possible.
-Usability is in fact the primary factor in determining, if the principles of UD have been implemented when designing an entity (product, service, process or environment.
+As stated in the definition of Universal Design, (see above) UD is intended to be usable to the greatest number of people possible.
+Usability is in fact one of the seven primary factors in determining, if the principles of UD have been implemented when designing an entity (product, service, process or environment.
 (Principles of UD will be discussed in another post)

 “Accessible design is the design of entities (products ,services and environments) that satisfy specific legal mandates, guidelines, or code requirements with the intent of providing accessibility to the entities for individuals with disabilities”.
 This is an expansion of the 1991 Center for Accessible housing’s definition which referred only to code requirements.
 (Later changed to the Center for Universal Design.)